 >>Read more about Bastille Day: Where and How to Celebrate the French National Holiday

-The weather in this part of France tends to be temperate and warm year round, so whether you find yourself in St-Jean de Luz in July or October, you should have pleasant and realitvely mild weather.
+The weather in this part of France tends to be temperate and warm year-round, so whether you find yourself in St.-Jean-de-Luz in July or October, you should have pleasant and realitvely mild weather.
 The summer months tend to be hotter, with average temperatures in July and August hovering around 86 degrees F (30 C).
-Fall and spring tends to be slightly cooler, with average temperatures around 70 and winter temperatures usually fall down into the 50s.
+Fall and spring tend to be slightly cooler, with average temperatures around 70; winter highs usually fall into the 50s.

 >>Read more about Weather in France